JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/security/SECURITY_DASHBOARD.md

 - **🐛 SCA Scan Results:** Integrates Software Composition Analysis (SCA) results (e.g. vulnerability scans of dependencies via Grype) to highlight **known vulnerabilities** in our components, categorized by severity (Critical, High, Medium, Low).
 - **⚡ OWASP ZAP Feedback:** Shows findings from OWASP ZAP dynamic security tests, indicating any **web application vulnerabilities** discovered (like XSS, SQLi, insecure cookies, etc.) during runtime testing of the app.
 - **🔐 Supply Chain Signature Verification:** Verifies and displays the status of **supply chain security checks** – for example, whether images/SBOMs are signed with Sigstore Cosign and whether those signatures are valid (protecting against tampered or untrusted artifacts).
+- **🛡️ FedRAMP 20X Compliance Indicators:** New feature (planned for July 2025) that will show compliance status with the upcoming FedRAMP 20X requirements, helping teams maintain readiness for federal certification.

 All of this is updated **in real-time** 📡.
 As scans run and new data comes in, the dashboard’s views update live via WebSockets – no page refresh needed.
 This immediacy helps the team respond quickly to any emerging issues.